Sage-Bionetworks/schematic/docs/source/validation_rules.rst

 Rules that change the validation behavior which must be taken from the following pre-specified list, formatted in the indicated ways, and added to the data model to apply.
 An `example data model <https://github.com/Sage-Bionetworks/schematic/blob/develop/tests/data/example.model.csv>`_ using each rule is available for reference.

+The column the rule refers to must be in the manifest for validation to happen.

 Rules can optionally be configured to raise  errors  and prevent manifest submission in the case of invalid entries, or warnings and allow submission when invalid entries are found within the attribute the rule is set for.
 Validators will be notified of the invalid values in both cases.
 Default message levels for each rule can be found below under each rule.

 Attributes that are not required will raise warnings when invalid entries are identified.
 For attributes that are not required, if a user does not submit a response, a warning or error will no longer be logged.
 If you desire raising an error for non-entries, set Required to True in the data model.